Level two-ing it in the lanes west of Wigan with Olympic champ Bradley Wiggins

 Start Cedar Farm Galleries, Mawdsley.
 Take unclassified to B5246, Turn right (TR) and turn left (TL) at staggered junction, taking unclassified and TL into Mossbridge Lane.
 TL on A5209 in Newburgh.
 TR onto unclassified up Ashurst Beacon in direction of Up Holland.
 Follow unclassified to Crawford and straight across the roundabout at the Rainford by-pass to Aughton Park and Ormskirk.
 Cross the A59 in Ormskirk and take the unclassified to Clieves Hill and Pinfold.
 Cross the A570 in Pinfold and TL on B5242 then 1st TR to New Lane on unclassified.
 Follow this road Tarlsclough and TR on B5346 back to Mawdsley.

-(This ride originally appeared in Cycling Weekly October 5 2006)
+This article originally appeared in Cycling Weekly magazine, October 5 2006